 When you’re a frequent traveler, every second of time saved is a second of sanity maintained.
 Getting in and out of an airport as quickly as possible is important for both your productivity and mental health.
 Enter: Global Entry and TSA PreCheck.
 These trusted traveler programs allow you to clear security with ease (and even let you keep your shoes on!).
-Skip the security lines, keep your laptop in your carry-on luggage and check out some of the top benefits of these programs.
+Skip the security lines, keep your laptop in your carry-on luggage and check out some of the global entry benefits and TSA PreCheck benefits.

 TSA PreCheck is a Trusted Traveler Program designed to make clearing security checkpoints and lines quicker for frequent travelers.
 PreCheck status lasts for five years if accepted and you will gain entry to the fast-track line designated for TSA PreCheck members only.
 While members will still have to show a boarding pass and ID, like a driver’s license, Trusted Travelers will not need to take off shoes and belts, remove laptops and liquids from bags.
 TSA PreCheck also allows travelers to bring non-PreCheck members through the fast-track lines.

-You must be a U.S. citizen or a lawful permanent resident with no prior criminal convictions on record to be eligible for enrollment.
+In order to apply for TSA PreCheck benefits, you must be a U.S. citizen or a lawful permanent resident with no prior criminal convictions.
 To apply for TSA pre-check, fill out the short form online and once accepted, you may schedule an interview for fingerprint processing at your local TSA PreCheck center.
 The interview is typically short and conducted to confirm the veracity of answers you gave in your online application.
 Once approved, you will then pay the $85 fee for your five-year membership and will be issued a Known Traveler Number (KTN).

 In order to apply for Global Entry benefits, you must be a U.S. citizen, lawful permanent resident, or a citizen of one of the following countries: